nitrobin/protohx/README.md

 Protohx is crossplatform implementation of "Google's Protocol Buffers" for haxe 3.

-This is partial port of ActionScript3 protoc plugin "protoc-gen-as3" for haxe 3.
+This is partial port of ActionScript3 protoc plugin "protoc-gen-as3" for haxe.
 Currently implemented only basic functionality: read/write messages from/to haxe.io.Bytes.

+haxe 3 and haxe 2.10 compatible.
+Core functionality doesn't depend on third-party libraries.

 ## WARNING
 Project is still in alpha.
 Be careful for production using.